MIRA | 2016

-I’ll chalk up my low-rating of this Scandinavian thriller to an all-encompassing “lost in translation” excuse.
-But in the nature of full disclosure, the other reviews I’ve read have said even the original language version is a sleeper.
-Proceed to TBR at your own risk.
+I’ll chalk up my low rating of this Scandinavian thriller to an all-encompassing “lost in translation” excuse.
+But in my typical nature of full disclosure, the other reviews I’ve read have said even the original language version is a sleeper.
+TBR at your own risk.

-What we get with this story is a prosecutor, Jana Berzelius, working with the local PD to find the killer of a man who happened to serve as the head of the country’s migration board.
-You go from this dead guy, to a dead boy, to a missing girl and it’s all tied up in a sex trafficking ring.
-Jana has a personal history with some of this as well, so she turns into a little bit of a vigilante, which seems to be against her nature.
+What we get with this story is a prosecutor, Jana Berzelius, working with the local PD to find the killer of a man who served as the head of the country’s migration board.
+You go from that dead guy to a dead boy and a missing girl, and it’s all tied up in a sex trafficking ring.
+Jana has a personal history with some of the themes explored so she turns into a little bit of a vigilante, which seems to be against her nature.

-I should have stopped after the first few hours of reading because honestly, it was painful, but I have such a hard time DNFing stories that I powered through.
-It wasn’t until the 75% mark that the storyline started to pick up for me and became a little interesting, and a little faster paced.
-But seriously, that’s a long time to wait for a book to pick up, and not even pick up into anything fantastic.
+I should have stopped reading after the first few hours because honestly, it was painful.
+But I have such a hard time DNFing stories that I powered through (I’m working on that.)
+It wasn’t until about the 75% mark that the pace started to pick up and became more interesting and faster-paced.
+But seriously, that’s a long time to wait for a book to hit the gas, and even then, it doesn’t drive into anything fantastic.
 It just became a normal level of decent.

-The other 3/4 of the book, however, are just mind-numbingly annoying to read.
-And that brings me back to the whole “lost in translation” excuse.
+The first 3/4th of the book, however, is just mind-numbingly annoying to read.
+And that brings me back to the whole “lost in translation” thing.

 The English in this story is far too “on the nose.”
 It is stilted and formal and so utterly proper that it made the characters feel like they were robotic carbon copies of each other.
 No one had a personality, everything was stiff and awkward.
 And without turns of phrase or slang or relaxed sentence structure, the way of writing also made things very boring and linear.
 It was as bland as oatmeal.